August 28, 2020

 They say that those who fail to learn from history are doomed to repeat it.
 The same goes for financial management.

-All financial statements are historical.
-The numbers from previous balance sheets can tell you a great deal—where you failed, where you succeeded, and areas you improved or need to improve.
+Your past financial statements are considered historical revenue.
+The numbers from previous balance sheets can tell you a great deal—where you failed, where you succeeded, and areas you improved or still have room to improve.
 Your previous numbers act as a barometer, a weathervane that lets you see where your company was at financially in previous quarters or years.

 2. Build your profit and loss (P&L)

-A key component of your financial statements is your P&L, also known as the income statement.
-These statements aggregate that historical revenue and expense data and act as a financial summary of your business performance.
+A key component of your financial statements is your P&L, also known as the profit and loss or income statement.
+These statements use that historical revenue and expense data and act as a financial summary of your business performance.

 These statements act as a summary of your income and expenses, letting you know whether you were profitable or operating at a loss in that given month.
 Typically, your P&L statement will cover: